aliaksandr-lebiadz/jfuture2019/README.md

     ---

-* Task 2:
+* The second task(directors top):

     In the second task movies are being collected from the IMDb rating.
-    The list of the movies should be distinct by director, because we need to have the list of directors.
+    We should find 5 directors of the highest-rated films, so this top should be distinct(no repetition) by the directors.

-    For **information gathering** and **calculations** see [DirectorsParser](src/main/java/dev/jfuture/task/parser/director/DirectorsParser.java)
+    **Information gathering** and **calculations** you can see in [DirectorsParser](src/main/java/dev/jfuture/task/parser/director/DirectorsParser.java) class